Mouth guards are U-shaped pieces of plastic that fit between the

 boiled and will then mold around the teeth when bitten down on.
 Boil-and-bite

-mouth guards are less bulky than stock guards, are generally more comfortable,
+mouth guards are less bulky than stock guards, are typically more comfortable,

 and are not expensive.
 They are available in sporting goods